Bent function: Definition and properties

 Every bent function has a Hamming weight (number of times it takes the value 1) of 2^{n−1} ± 2^{n/2−1}, and in fact agrees with any affine function at one of those two numbers of points.
 So the nonlinearity of f (minimum number of times it equals any affine function) is 2^{n−1} − 2^{n/2−1}, the maximum possible.
 Conversely, any Boolean function with nonlinearity 2^{n−1} − 2^{n/2−1} is bent.
 The degree of f in algebraic normal form (called the nonlinear order of f) is at most n/2 (for n > 2).

 Although bent functions are vanishingly rare among Boolean functions of many variables, they come in many different kinds.
 There has been detailed research into special classes of bent functions, such as the homogeneous ones or those arising from a monomial over a finite field, but so far the bent functions have defied all attempts at a complete enumeration or classification.

+If f is a bent function on the elementary abelian group V = F_{2}^{2m}, then H_{f} = ((−1)^{f(x+y)})_{x,y ∈ V} is a Hadamard matrix, and the support of f (or its complement) is a Hadamard difference set in V. This construction gives a Hadamard matrix developed over a noncyclic group; whether a real circulant (cyclic) Hadamard matrix of order greater than 4 can exist at all is the subject of Ryser's conjecture on circulant Hadamard matrices, a long-standing open problem in combinatorics.